oneapi-src/level-zero-spec/scripts/YaML.md

 * A class initiates the creation of a c++ class declaration in the source code
 * A class requires the following scalar fields: "desc" and "name"
 * A class requires the following sequence of scalars: "members"
+* A class may take the following optional scalar fields: "version"
 * A member requires the following scalar fields: "type", "name" and "desc"
+* A member may take the following optional scalar fields: "version"

 ```yml
 type: class